Company valuations: How to value a private company

 Author: Lucy Hoyle

-Lucy Hoyle is a content marketing manager at Carta, representing international markets within the editorial team.
+Lucy Hoyle is a Content Marketing Manager based in the UK, leading Carta’s content and SEO strategies for international markets.
 She was previously a content curator for ebook subscription platform Perlego, where she collaborated with authors, publishers, and universities to improve global access to education.

 DISCLOSURE: This publication contains general information only and eShares, Inc. dba Carta, Inc. (“Carta”) is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein. © 2024 eShares, Inc. dba Carta, Inc. All rights reserved.
 Reproduction prohibited.